 The AG_FileDlgOkAction() function configures an event handler function to invoke when a file is selected, overriding the default behavior.
 The event handler will be passed a string argument containing the absolute path to the selected file, followed by a pointer to the AG_FileType structure for the file type selected by the user (see STRUCTURE DATA for details).

 AG_FileDlgCancelAction() overrides the default behavior of the "Cancel" button.

-AG_FileDlg to load or save files, we may want to provide the user with format-specific
+AG_FileDlg to load and save files, we may want to provide the user with format-specific

 options that will affect the loading or saving process.

-AG_FileDlg will automatically display control widgets allowing the user to manipulate
+AG_FileDlg displays basic widgets enabling the user to manipulate those options.

-The AG_FileDlgSetOptionContainer() function arranges for the given container widget to hold the control widgets that will be dynamically created.
+AG_FileDlgSetOptionContainer() arranges for the given container widget to hold the control widgets that will be dynamically created.

 AG_FileOptionNewBool() registers a boolean option, manipulated by an AG_Checkbox(3). descr is a description string and key is a handle that the save/load routine will use to retrieve the option. default indicates the initial value of the option (1 = true, 0 = false).